-For Summer 2020 we are also collecting samples for genetic source trackdown analysis.
-Samples will go to a Rutgers lab for filtering and analysis that will allow us to more definitively pinning our pathogens problems on human, beast or fowl.
+Since Summer 2020 we have collected samples for genetic source trackdown analysis.
+Samples go to a Rutgers lab for filtering and analysis that will allow us to more definitively pinning our pathogens problems on human, beast or fowl.
 We are also working with the Environmental Protection Agency to capture samples for genetic source tracking.

 Reporting Out and Quality Control